 Our society is undergoing a major environmental revolution.
 Today, more people are conscious of their carbon footprint and are actively shifting to renewable energy alternatives that don’t lead to the depletion of fossil fuels.

-As a result, we are observing a big-scale solar panel integration in residential and commercial buildings alike.
+As a result, we are observing a big-scale solar panel integration in residential and commercial buildings.
 Not only does solar power positively affect your ecosystem, but it also reduces the monthly load of electricity bills.

 Solar roof tiles for 4kW capacity can reduce your electricity costs by a whopping 50%.
 Interesting, right?

-But the installation of solar panels can seem to be a cumbersome task.
+However, installing solar panels can seem to be a cumbersome task.
 Are you also not happy with how solar panels tend to protrude out and disturb the aesthetic of your home?
-In that case, you should get introduced to the concept of solar roof tiles.
+In that case, you should be introduced to solar roof tiles.

-In this guide, we are going to explain the impact of getting solar roof tiles installed in detail.
+In this guide, we will explain the impact of installing solar roof tiles in detail.

 What Are Solar Roof Tiles?

 Solar roof tiles are also referred to as solar shingles or solar slates and are used as a replacement for traditional solar panels.
-These tiles are made with small solar panels consisting of photovoltaic cells that absorb sunlight exactly the same way as conventional panels do.
+These tiles are made with small solar panels with photovoltaic cells that absorb sunlight as conventional panels.

 This energy output is converted into DC (Direct Current) form.
 Further, a solar inverter helps produce AC (Alternating Current) output and can be connected via electrical cables to a battery to store excess electricity generated.